-§ 5315.
+5315.
 Private sector participation

-(a) GENERAL PURPOSES.-In the interest of fulfilling the general purposes of this chapter under section 5301(b), the Secretary shall-

-(1) better coordinate public and private sector-provided public transportation services;

-(2) promote more effective utilization of private sector expertise, financing, and operational capacity to deliver costly and complex new fixed guideway capital projects; and

-(3) promote transparency and public understanding of public-private partnerships affecting public transportation.

-(b) ACTIONS TO PROMOTE BETTER COORDINATION BETWEEN PUBLIC AND PRIVATE SECTOR PROVIDERS OF PUBLIC TRANSPORTATION.-The Secretary shall-

-(1) provide technical assistance to recipients of Federal transit grant assistance, at the request of a recipient, on practices and methods to best utilize private providers of public transportation; and

-(2) educate recipients of Federal transit grant assistance on laws and regulations under this chapter that impact private providers of public transportation.

-(c) ACTIONS TO PROVIDE TECHNICAL ASSISTANCE FOR ALTERNATIVE PROJECT DELIVERY METHODS.-Upon request by a sponsor of a new fixed guideway capital project, the Secretary shall-

-(1) identify best practices for public-private partnerships models in the United States and in other countries;

-(2) develop standard public-private partnership transaction model contracts; and

-(3) perform financial assessments that include the calculation of public and private benefits of a proposed public-private partnership transaction.

-(b) PUBLIC-PRIVATE PARTNERSHIP PROCEDURES AND APPROACHES.-
+- (a) General Purposes.-In the interest of fulfilling the general purposes of this chapter under section 5301(b), the Secretary shall- - (1) better coordinate public and private sector-provided public transportation services; - (2) promote more effective utilization of private sector expertise, financing, and operational capacity to deliver costly and complex new fixed guideway capital projects; and - (3) promote transparency and public understanding of public-private partnerships affecting public transportation. - (b) Actions To Promote Better Coordination Between Public And Private Sector Providers of Public Transportation.-The Secretary shall- - (1) provide technical assistance to recipients of Federal transit grant assistance, at the request of a recipient, on practices and methods to best utilize private providers of public transportation; and - (2) educate recipients of Federal transit grant assistance on laws and regulations under this chapter that impact private providers of public transportation. - (c) Actions To Provide Technical Assistance for Alternative Project Delivery Methods.-Upon request by a sponsor of a new fixed guideway capital project, the Secretary shall- - (1) identify best practices for public-private partnerships models in the United States and in other countries; - (2) develop standard public-private partnership transaction model contracts; and - (3) perform financial assessments that include the calculation of public and private benefits of a proposed public-private partnership transaction.

+(b) Public-Private Partnership Procedures and Approaches.-

-(1) IDENTIFY IMPEDIMENTS.-The Secretary shall-
+(1) Identify Impediments.-The Secretary shall-

-(A) except as provided in paragraph (6), identify any provisions of chapter 53 of title 49, United States Code, and any regulations or practices thereunder, that impede greater use of public-private partnerships and private investment in public transportation capital projects; and
+- (A) except as provided in paragraph (6), identify any provisions of chapter 53 of title 49, United States Code, and any regulations or practices thereunder, that impede greater use of public-private partnerships and private investment in public transportation capital projects; and - - (ii) protect the public interest and any public investment in public transportation capital projects that involve public-private partnerships or private investment in public transportation capital projects. - (2) Transparency.-The Secretary shall develop guidance to promote greater transparency and public access to public-private partnership agreements involving recipients of Federal assistance under chapter 53 of title 49, United States Code, including-

-(B) develop and implement on a project basis procedures and approaches that-